cortega26/highest_volatility/README.md

 ``src.*`` namespace have been removed, so downstream projects need to update their imports to the ``highest_volatility.*`` modules before upgrading.

+### Cache versioning

+The price cache manifest format is now at version ``2``.
+Existing ``cache/prices`` entries created with older releases are automatically deleted when accessed so fresh parquet and manifest files can be regenerated without manual cleanup.

 ## Data API

 A lightweight FastAPI service exposes cached price data and the Fortune ticker